-They have a scrappy, tenacious nature but can live happily in a family with children and other pets, especially if they have been raised with them.
+Despite their scrappy, tenacious nature they can live happily in a family with children and other pets, especially if they have been raised with them.

 Unlike other terriers, Norfolks are not overly yappy but will still bark when something attracts their attention.

 As the name suggests, the breed was developed in East Anglia, where, in the 1800s, it was bred to work on farms to hunt and kill vermin.

 It is thought the breed stems from crossing Border, Cairn and Irish Terriers.
 In the latter stages of the 19th century, Norfolks has become well known for ratting and were used by students at Cambridge University to help solve their rodent problem.
 Then, the breed was referred to as Cantab Terriers and Trumpington Terriers, which most of them had similar appearance and were red in colour.

 Several influential dog owners began to refine the breed and Frank Jones was the man responsible for handing out the name Norwich Terrier.
 The Norwich Terrier was then accepted into the English Kennel Clun in 1932 but did not reclassify the droopy-eared version as a Norfolk Terrier until 1964.

 The average male and female are about equal in size, between 9ins and 10ins tall, weighing up to 13Ibs.
 Norfolk Terrier puppies and dogs have strong legs with short bodies, and rounded heads with a short muzzle.
 They look a lot like Norwich Terriers but were recognised as a separate breed in the 1960s.
 The main discernible difference is the ears – Norfolk’s have slightly rounded ears that drop.